 As you consider the definition and practical application of Speechmastery, accent reduction is a drastic move that may not be necessary.
 There may be a different way to meet the challenge.
 This is a unique quality of speech and a gift from your homeland.

-In asking why, her reply was that so many don’t understand what she would say.
-This would be a big challenge for public speaking.
+In asking why one woman why she wanted to lose her accent, her reply was that so many don’t understand what she says.
+This is a big challenge for public speaking.

 The problem seemed obvious to her but the solution she chose may have not been the best way to meet the challenge.

 Accents fall into two different kinds and each kind has different considerations.
 Within the same language it often involves differences of pronunciation.

 Stress Accent Could be a pattern of speech applying greater intensity or power and it could include pace to certain syllables.

 Pitch Accent Could involve the modulation of pitch or tone along with or without changing the pace.

 It can also be a characteristic style of pronunciation differing from the norm normal.
 These differences are relative to region, socio-economic status, ethnicity, caste or social class and if it is a second language or not.
 In the Southern US on a whole is spoken of as being a distinct accent to those in the Northern US.
 If you are from and live in the south, your pronunciation is normal.